Down Mexico Way

 “Oh well,” Matilda waved her hand in the air and leaned forward, the loose wrap around the old woman’s bones fell forward revealing many scars across her upper chest above her flat breasts.
 “There’s that new guy, Geraldo.”

-In Ava’s observation, Matilda’s mannerisms seemed much more nervous.
+In Isabella’s observation, Matilda’s mannerisms seemed much more nervous.
 Matilda looked around the room in anxiety and didn’t seem happy about talking at all now.
-Ava realized that Old Lady Matilda had just been playing a game to delay answering the questions that she was afraid to answer.
+Isabella realized that Old Lady Matilda had just been playing a game to delay answering the questions that she was afraid to answer.

 “Don’t you think that Matilda could have lied?”
-Ava asked as she rode back to the apartment.
+Isabella asked as she rode back to the apartment.

 “I’m not one to get involved with any of the current hoopla that seems to be practiced in the spirit world.”